rewegit/esp32-rmt-pwm-reader/docs/HowItWorks.md

 A range of validity can be defined with the defines.
 By default, the current pulse width at the transition from UNSTABLE -> STABLE may be max 20% of the preset pulse_neutral value.<br>
 This is to prevent completely nonsensical values from being stored.
 E.g. if the corresponding input element was not on center position but on an end position.<br>
 A new reading of pulse_neutral can be initiated by resetting the status to UNSTABLE.<br>
-This happens automatically when the transmitter is switched off, but can also be initiated via Sowftware.
+This happens automatically when the transmitter is switched off, but can also be initiated via Software.
 At the same time pulse_neutral can be reset.

 ```cpp
 pwm_set_channel_pulse_neutral(channel, SCALE_PULSE_NEUTRAL);  // reset pulse_neutral